 I’m sure we’ve all seen a few “retail memes” here and there, detailing the misadventures of working at the mall, the grocery store, etc. Or perhaps an old classmate has shared a post or two about needing to decompress after a “long day of pretending to like people.”
 There’s a reason even nonbelievers say, “Lord, give me strength.”

 Admittedly, working with people can be exhausting after a while.
 It’s easy to lose patience when all you can think about is going home and not having to reset a shelf of t-shirts for the fiftieth time; or better yet, finally getting to stop reciting the latest sales pitch like a broken record.
 Patience is something instilled in retail workers, but throughout each and every shift it’s constantly being put to the test.

 When first starting any job involving service to the public, one of the biggest parts of training is learning how to provide excellent customer service.
-You’re taught how to properly greet, assist, and serve each patron that walks through your doors.
+You’re taught how to properly greet, assist, and serve each patron that walks through your doors, if the company you work for really cares about customer services then they’ll probably also teach you how to manage CRM systems from providers like Salesforce.
 At first it might not seem so bad when you’re naïve, starry-eyed, and excited you have a means to make money.
 But as you progress and more is expected of you, the novelty starts to wear off as you experience more and more…customers.